 "While the Commission has some discretion in deciding which approach best estimates the value of a particular property," the Commission's choice of valuation approach "must comply with the law, and once the Commission decides to use a particular approach, it must apply that approach properly and consider all relevant factors."
 Parker v.
 Doe Run Co., 553 S.W.3d 356, 360 (Mo.
 App.
 S.D.
 2018).
-To assume that a vacant property is the best or most accurate measure for a value of the subject properties doesn't equate to evidence.
+To assume that a vacant property is the best or most accurate measure for a value of the subject property doesn't equate to evidence.
 The present record contains no evidence to support Complainant's theory.
 The record indicates a lack of sufficient comparable sales for the subject properties.
-Complainant failed to provide substantial and persuasive evidence, therefore, the presumption that the BOE determination was correct and has not been overcome.
-As the presumption was not overcome, Respondent's evidence need not be addressed.